Nik300/LessLang/README.md

 The project is divided into two main sections: <br/>
 Section | Working Status
 ------- | ---------------
-Runtime | ⭕ Almost done
+Runtime | 📍 Milestone 1
 Parser  | ⌚ Planned

 ## How to build